 Veteran students and/or their dependents may qualify for VA educational benefits.
 The Office of Financial Aid is the certifying authority for veterans, service members, and their dependents.
 The Office of Financial Aid serves as a link between the Regional Veterans Affairs Office and the VA benefit recipient.
 Veterans or their dependents seeking assistance under the various Federal and State programs, should if possible, make initial application for such programs at least four weeks prior to enrollment.
 Application forms are required for all veteran programs.
-The Office of Financial Aid will assist the student in completing the appropriate forms and forward them to the proper VA Office.
-If applying for the Alabama GI Dependents' Scholarship Program, dependents of veterans will need to apply through their local Veterans or dependents after enrollment, the veteran or student must be prepared to pay tuition and fees and meet all other payment deadlines before receiving the initial monthly allowance.
+The Office of Financial Aid will assist the student in completing the appropriate forms.
+If applying for the Alabama GI Dependents' Scholarship Program, dependents of veterans will need to apply online at https://va.alabama.gov/.
+Since most federal VA programs make monthly payments directly to veterans or dependents after enrollment, the veteran or student must be prepared to pay tuition and fees and meet all other payment deadlines before receiving the initial monthly allowance.
 Each semester upon registering and finalizing a class schedule, students wishing to use VA benefits must complete the electronic VA Benefits Certification Request Form located on the CACC website before the CACC School Certifying Official (SCO) will certify enrollment status with the Department of Veteran Affairs.